 The Krakow International Book Fair is a very popular event: visitors from many countries come to the city just for this event.
 If this is your case and you want to know how to get there from the airport, follow these tips for your trip to Krakow.

-- Where?
-At the International Exhibition and Convention Center Expo Krakow.
+- Where: at the International Exhibition and Convention Center Expo Krakow.
 The address is Galicyjska 9.

-- When?
-The exact dates change every year, but the Fair is held in mid to late October.
+- When: The exact dates change every year, but the Fair is held in mid to late October.

-- Do I have to make a reservation?
-Yes, tickets are sold out.
+- Reservations: Yes, tickets are sold out.

 - I recommend it if... you are a book lover.

-3. Get swept away by the music of the 7 x Gospel Festiwal
+9. Let yourself be swept away by the music of the 7 x Gospel Festiwal

 - Price: Many of the concerts are free.
 I recommend that you check the organization's website for exact details.